 When your rabbits are happy, you might notice them do a little “dance”.
 They hop in the air, twist a little bit, then land back on the ground.

-Rabbits that are happy and content will be wriggling and twitching their noses constantly, whether they’re hopping to and fro or just sitting and relaxing.
+Happy and content Rabbits will constantly wriggle and twitch their noses, whether hopping to and fro or just sitting and relaxing.

 The Lionhead rabbit breed is completely domesticated.
 You can keep it outdoors, but you will need to provide it with a safe shelter.